-- Production and presentation of a scholarly project
+- Completion and formal presentation of a scholarly project

 Trainees and mentors are to follow the requirements outlined in the mentor-mentee contract.

 These curricular components were created to meet the following global health competencies:

 - Describe the global burden of disease and demonstrate understanding of epidemiologic tools and trends

 - Understand the health implications of travel, migration and trade